The Lord of the Rings: The Rings of Power season 1: Location

 The New Zealand government revealed in April 2021 that Amazon was spending on the season, making it eligible for up to in tax rebates.
-James Hibberd at The Hollywood Reporter said the amount "almost certainly" included additional costs to the season's production budget, including the startup costs of building sets, costumes, and props that would be used in future seasons.
+James Hibberd at The Hollywood Reporter said the amount likely included additional costs to the season's production budget, including the startup costs of building sets, costumes, and props that would be used in future seasons.
 Salke confirmed this, describing the cost as a "crazy headline that's fun to click on, but that is really building the infrastructure of what will sustain the whole series".
-Despite media focus on the large budget, Avery said it was not significantly more than that of the two-and-a-half hour feature films he had worked on previously, and it had to be spread across eight hours for the season.
+Despite media focus on the large budget, Avery said it was not significantly more than that of the two-and-a-half hour feature films he had worked on, and it had to be spread across eight hour-long episodes.